 - 1. Care should be taken to avoid gouging, scratching or denting. - 2.
-Protect installed products from damage caused by foreign objects and other trades until completion of the project. - 3.
+Do not allow foot traffic on completed roof.
+If required, provide cushioned walk boards. - 3.
+Protect installed products from damage caused by foreign objects and other trades until completion of the project. - 4.
 Comply with pertinent provisions of Supplementary General Conditions.